hamsternipples/nosedocs/noseblog.md

 [3]: something that nosebook wants, so your thoughts on their experience can be tracked and used as "training" for what their machines should look for.

 [4]: in secret societies, not everyone knows everyone's secrets. it seems like the higher of a "degree" you are, is kinda like your "clearance level" in the US govt, which gives you access to more and more secrets, where the public is the one with access to zero secrets, and the initiate, only a couple.

+[5]: which is a good thing @[noseblog](2020-08-22 08:37)

+### 2020-08-22 08:37 - thinking about not caring

+I had some reactions to what I said about no one caring about the justice.
+I meant it as a good thing, not a bad one.

+I think that not caring is a good thing (especially when you feel good), because when you care, you focus (and therefore attract) more of how that problem feels into your experience.

+also, as you adjust your perception to one that doesn't experience as much everyday distress from what you observe, naturally less things will bother you (cause you perceive them differently). they're just part of the bigger equation and will work theirselves out naturally over time.

+you see, the thing is, if you were to try and figure out a set of rules which are the things that everyone should care about (we call them laws), then it kind of makes a problem (cause not everyone cares about the same stuff). perhaps, there may be a really refined set of "laws" revolving around the stuff everyone does care about, like I'm pretty certain that no one wants (unless they specifically request it?) to be assulted or killed or somethings like that. however, even though no one wants it people still do attract it, but I think it's fine to have laws for these sorts of things because they will affect zero people who are consistently feeling good, cause they won't be attracting that stuff.

+I guess I'll illustrate it like this: imagine you see a guy is making fun of some kid (or maybe something else you think shouldn't be happening to someone). first, it's important to realise that if you are the observer of it, that means that you are resonant to that in some way. it's also important to note that both the kid and the guy are resonant to it as well. that's hard to explain so I'll just say this: if you were feeling good, you wouldn't be the kid, the guy or the observer of it.

+now, imagine what happens when you begin to care about whatever it is: now you've changed your focus away from whatever it was that was a response to what was feeling good (hopefully) to something that doesn't feel good. so, for your sake, and nothing to do with the other person, you need to either not care or to find some sort of redemptive quality in the situation to find a way to get back to feeling good.

+however, let's say you see someone on the street that needs help. again, you are resonant with the person who needs help, so potentially you're just the right person in the right place -- so, if giving help feels good to you, then by all means do it. don't hesitate, actually.

+---

+in practicality, it's impossible to expect everyone in the world to just start feeling good all the time, and no change is instant, either; it's always gradual. therefore, I recommend that you simply don't bother with stuff that's not applicable to you (happening to someone else) and keep your focus what feels good to you (eg. other people's problems don't usually feel good, unless you're seeing the solution), and notice what in your life is continuing to improve.

+the more people that are feeling good for the majority of the time there are, quite literally the less and less events of troublesome nature will occur. it'll be slow going at first, but eventually we'll arrive to a time when all of a sudden we realise to ourselves that we have a whole bunch of laws around things that no one is doing anymore or would even consider doing, and then at that time we can make some adjustments, because they'll be obvious, however, while this world is still a pretty mixed bag, I would just let the people who's job is to worry about that, worry about that, and pay attention to how you feel, noting that troublesome circumstances around you are only a reflection of the vibration you've got going on[^1] (eg. how you feel, what you believe people will be like, and how you perceive yourself and others)

+[1]: it feels to me like I may eat these words a bit, and I just want to say that as anyone gains more sensitivity (like is happening rapidly to me), the reflection of how one feels will become manifest as reality in more rapid and extreme ways. don't worry it's just evidence of things that you can do to improve your perception on, kenny :)

 # the end